quattor/quattor.github.com/_development/coding_style.md

 The basics
 ----------

+### Editor Settings

+Configure your editor of choice to:
+* Insert spaces instead of Tabs
+  * When `Tab` is pressed
+  * When performing automatic indentation.
+* Remove trailing whitespace from lines.
+* Remove extra new lines from the end of the file.
+* Insert a new line at the end of the file if there is not one.
+* Maximum line length to 120 characters

 ### Indentation

 Use 4 white spaces.
 No tabs, no 8 white spaces, no funny things.
 Fix your editor's configuration,